opensearch-project/project-website/_posts/2022-04-07-launching-open-source-operator-for-openSearch.markdown

 - Start a kubernetes cluster (e.g. with k3d or minikube) and make sure your `~/.kube/config` points to it
 - Run `make install` to create the CRD in the kubernetes cluster

+Note: There is no special recommandation on which method to use, both of them will install the OpenSearch operator deployment and CRD on your kubernetes cluster. if you would like to explore the source code and play with it you can use method #2.

 ### Deploying a new OpenSearch cluster
 Go to `opensearch-operator` and use `opensearch-cluster.yaml` as a starting point to define your cluster - note that the `clusterName` is also the namespace that the new cluster will reside in.
 Then run:
 ```bash
 kubectl apply -f opensearch-cluster.yaml
 ```
-Note: the current installation deploys with the default demo certificate provided by OpenSearch.
+Note: the current installation deploys with the default demo certificate provided by OpenSearch which are good for demo purposes but not safe for production use.
+You can replace the demo certificates with a trusted CA provided certificates.

 ### Deleting an OpenSearch cluster
 In order to delete the cluster, please delete your OpenSearch cluster resource; this will delete the cluster namespace and all its resources.
 ```bash